StationedInTheField/StationedInTheField/README.md

 I'm a writer, graphic designer, illustrator, animation specialist, vfx artist, motion designer, compositor, editor, voice actor, sfx artist, audio/software/web engineer and cryptographer.

 I'm primarily working on the [Quest Network](questnetwork.github.io/docs) to get everything ready for the Vibenarium, a collaborative, decentralized and free platform to create digital media and games.
-Check out what we already created on our [channel](https://www.youtube.com/channel/UCGyt7UEQ_ZifRp05Zts1sDQ) and our first [station](https://www.youtube.com/channel/UC_QKIvRD6sPm03bGmk9YPuw)
+Check out what we already created on our [channel](https://www.youtube.com/channel/UCGyt7UEQ_ZifRp05Zts1sDQ) and our first [station](https://www.youtube.com/channel/UC_QKIvRD6sPm03bGmk9YPuw)!

 We're always looking for help and support!
-Check it out =)

 You can also try our latest Web Demo: